jefriismail/psti/README.md

 ### Author:
 **Jefri Abdurrozak Ismail**
-NPM: 23066020025
+**23066020025**

 ---

 ### Project Overview:
-This repository outlines the IT strategic roadmap for **Elitery**, a project that focuses on the long-term strategy for technology and information systems planning.
+This repository outlines the IT strategic roadmap for **Elitery**, a project aimed at developing a **Billing Dashboard Website**.
+The website will serve as a central platform to monitor and manage all customer billing activities for Elitery.
+The strategic plan focuses on approaching for technology and information systems that will ensure seamless tracking, billing, and overall operational efficiency in managing Elitery's customer billing processes.

----

 ### IT Strategic Roadmap for Elitery
 You can view the strategic roadmap in the link below: